insitro/redun/docs/source/executors.md

 #### `workers`

 An integer that specifies the number of workers available by default to Glue jobs.
 Each worker provides one or more "data processing units" (DPUs).
 AWS defines a  DPU as "a relative measure of processing power that consists of 4 vCPUs of compute capacity and 16GB of memory."
-Depending on the worker type, there will can be one or more Spark executors per DPU, each with one or more spark cores.
+Depending on the worker type, there will be one or more Spark executors per DPU, each with one or more spark cores.
 Jobs are billed by number of DPUs and time.

 #### `worker_type`